-Charlotte Taylor is a skilled appellate advocate with extensive experience representing clients in industries subject to federal regulatory schemes.
-She helps clients develop and pursue successful litigation strategies from a case's inception through all levels of trial and appellate litigation, often across multiple jurisdictions.
+Charlotte Taylor is a skilled appellate advocate who helps clients develop and pursue successful litigation strategies from a case's inception through all levels of trial and appellate litigation, often across multiple jurisdictions.
 She has briefed and argued numerous cases in federal and state courts of appeals and regularly practices before the U.S. Supreme Court.

 Charlotte's pro bono practice includes matters before federal and state courts of appeals and the U.S. Supreme Court.
 Her work on a Texas child custody appeal was recognized by the Domestic Violence Legal Empowerment and Appeals Project as part of the 2017 Pro Bono Team of the Year.